Macramé: History

 One of the earliest recorded uses of macramé-style knots as decoration appeared in the carvings of the Babylonians and Assyrians.
 Fringe-like plaiting and braiding adorned the costumes of the time and were captured in their stone statuary.

 Arab weavers called this kind of decorated cloth embroidery miqrama (مِقْرَمة).
 It involved knotting excess thread along the edges of hand-loomed fabrics such as towels, shawls, and veils into decorative fringes.
 The word macramé could be derived from the Andalusian-Arabic version makramiyya (مكرمية), believed to mean "striped towel", "ornamental fringe" or "embroidered veil".
-Another school of thought indicates that it came to Europe from Arabic but via the Turkish version makrama, "napkin" or "towel".
+Another school of thought indicates that it came to Europe not from Arabic but via the Turkish version makrama, "napkin" or "towel".
 The decorative fringes also helped to keep flies off camels and horses in northern Africa.

 The Muslim conquest of the Iberian Peninsula took the craft to Spain, then Italy, especially in the region of Liguria, then it spread through Europe.
 In England, it was introduced at the court of Mary II in the late 17th century.
 Queen Mary taught it to her ladies-in-waiting.